-- a.
-Community Center Selection and Operations: (i) The Applicant will permit ANC 6D to select the community center operator.
-However, prior to turning over occupancy of the community center to the operator, the ANC will be required to provide information about the selected operator to the Applicant, including but not limited to the operator's business plan, governance structure, financial statements, board of directors, affiliates, and scope of services.
+a.
+Community Center Selection and Operations:

+- (i) The Applicant will permit ANC 6D to select the community center operator.
+However, prior to turning over occupancy of the community center to the operator, the ANC will be required to provide information about the selected operator to the Applicant, including, but not limited to, the operator's business plan, governance structure, financial statements, board of directors, affiliates, and scope of services.
 The ANC will permit the Applicant to comment on the information provided and if the ANC does not agree with the Applicant's feedback, then it must respond in writing to the Applicant explaining its position.
-The ANC and the Applicant must resolve all issues regarding the operator prior to the Applicant turning over occupancy of the community center to the operator. - (ii) Applicant will not charge the community center operator for any of the following: (i) rental fees; (ii) property taxes; (iii) building maintenance; (iv) operating expenses; or (v) utilities.
-Notwithstanding the foregoing, in an effort to promote energy conservation, the Applicant will limit its electric utility contribution to \$2.00 per square foot per year (approximately \$12,000 per year) with an annual escalation of 3%.
-According to the Applicant, this proposed subsidy is the estimated electricity cost for the community center operation, such that it is expected to cover 100% of the electric utility charges, despite the contribution limit.
-As described in FF Nos. , in a post-hearing filing submitted by the ANC (Ex.
-134), the ANC stated that it was not satisfied with having a maximum cap on the electricity fee contribution.
-However, the Commission finds that the proposed limit is appropriate in this case because it seeks to limit energy usage and promote environmental conservation and is nevertheless anticipated to cover 100% of the energy costs given the annual escalation and approximate costs based on industry standards.
+The ANC and the Applicant must resolve all issues regarding the operator prior to the Applicant turning over occupancy of the community center to the operator; - (ii) Applicant agreed not to charge the community center operator for any of the following: (a) rental fees; (b) property taxes; (c) building maintenance fees; or (d) operating expenses.
+With respect to the payment of utilities, the Applicant proposed to pay 100% of all utility fees with the exception of electricity, for which the Applicant proposed a contribution limit of \$2.00 per square foot per year (a total payment of approximately \$12,000 per year) with an annual escalation of three percent.
+However, following further post-hearing meetings with the ANC as described in FF No. 93(b), the Applicant agreed to eliminate the contribution limit and pay for 100% of the community center's electricity fees for the first 30 years of its operation, with the utility to be billed directly to the Applicant.

-In addition to paying the above-referenced costs for the community center's operations for 30 years, the Applicant also agreed to install low-e coated glass with a solar heat gain coefficient (SHGC) of 0.39 maximum on south face of the community center to minimize heat gain.
-The Applicant will also contribute to the community center operator a one-time payment of up to \$500,000 for the community center's interior design and fit-out, plus \$50,000 for furniture, fixtures, and equipment.
+In addition to paying the above-referenced costs for the community center's operations for 30 years, the Applicant also agreed to install low-e coated glass with a solar heat gain coefficient (SHGC) of 0.39 maximum on the south face of the community center to minimize heat gain.
+The Applicant will also contribute to the community center operator a one-time payment of up to \$500,000 for the community center's interior design and fit-out, plus \$50,000 for furniture, fixtures, and equipment; and